talha-amin/medvis-portfolio/README.md

 ---

-*Coursework completed as part of Medical Visualization, [Your University Name]*
+*Coursework completed as part of Medical Visualization @ OVGU Magdeburg*